-Realtors can be sued for fraud and negligence in performance of duties.
+Realtors can be sued for fraud and negligence in performing their duties.

 Here are just a few reasons why agents are sued, as well as good reasons to have real estate agent insurance: